begoon/easy/README.md

 `just run fizzbuzz` - FizzBuzz

+`just run quine` - the program which prints its source (an etude from the book)

-`just run mastermind` - to play Mastermind against the computer.
+`just run mastermind` - to play Mastermind, so the computer will guess your code using the Knuth's minimax algoright for Mastermind (also an etude from the book about)

 `just run sieve` - to run the Eratosthenes Sieve (from the book) - enter a maximum number, and the program will find all primes up to this number.